 - oil for deep frying (I used peanut oil.)

-- In another bowl, whisk egg whites and 20 g. sugar until stiff.
+- In another bowl, whiskthe egg whites and 20 g. sugar until stiff.

 - Add egg white mixture to the egg yolk mixture using a wooden spoon or rubber spatula.